JamesWangbrothers/ud989-todo-app/README.md

 # ud989-todo-app
 It is UD989 todo app project which taught in Javascript Design Pattern Class, using BackboneJS library.
+Written by Addy Osmani, Part of TodoMVC.

 ## how to start the app
 You can open the index.html in your browser, simply by drag the index.html file into your broswer open window.